-Implementing new software can be a challenge for any organization.
+Implementing software can be a challenge for any organization.
 Data entry.
+Security.
 Integrations.
-Security.
 Training.
 It’s enough to make your head spin.
 Now, imagine “going live” during a natural disaster, like a fire, flood, or hurricane.
-That’s the challenge the Town of Bluffton, SC Public Works Department conquered head on, earning praise from town leadership and a Cartegraph High-Performance Government Award.
+That’s the challenge the Town of Bluffton, SC Public Works Department conquered head on, earning praise from town leadership, a feature in the APWA Reporter, and a Cartegraph High-Performance Government Award.

 "Learning a new technology product in the middle of a critical incident requires great focus and organization.
 However, the data it yielded was definitely worth the effort.